Inboxroad/php-sdk/README.md

 # Inboxroad Library for PHP

 ## Getting Started
-You will need a [inboxroad account](https://www.inboxroad.com) to get started.
+You will need an [inboxroad account](https://www.inboxroad.com) to get started.
-Once you get an account, you will need to [get an api key](https://www.inboxroad.com/) to use it in the API calls.
+Once you get an account, you will need to [get your api key](https://www.inboxroad.com/) to use it in the API calls.

 ## Installation